20 Vitamin K Foods That Should Be Part of Your Diet

 What fruits are high in vitamin K?

-A variety of fruits are rich in vitamin K. Kiwi fruits are especially high in this nutrient as only one cup of this fruit provides 89% of the recommended daily value of vitamin K. Avocados also have a high content of this vitamin.
-Other fruits rich in this important nutrient include various berries, such as blueberries and blackberries, pomegranate, and grapes.
+Many fruits are rich in vitamin K. Kiwi fruits are incredibly high in this nutrient, as with only one cup of this fruit, you’ll get 60% of the recommended DV.
+Avocados also have a high content of this vitamin.
+Other fruits rich in this crucial nutrient include various berries, such as blueberries and blackberries, pomegranate, and grapes.

 Is cabbage high in vitamin K?

 Cabbage is one of the richest sources of this vitamin.
-One cup of chopped cabbage will provide you with 85% of the recommended daily value of this vitamin.
-In addition, this veggie has a high content of vitamin C.
+One cup of chopped cabbage will provide you with approximately 42 micrograms of vitamin K and 85% of the recommended daily value of vitamin K1.
+In addition, this veggie has a high content of vitamin C and helps improve digestion.

 Are bananas high in vitamin K?

-Bananas have a very low content of vitamin K. In one cup of mashed bananas, there is only 1% of your daily value of vitamin K. That’s why they are recommended to people who take warfarin (Coumadin) or a similar anticoagulant.
+Bananas have a very low content of vitamin K. In one cup of sliced bananas, there’s only 1% of your DV.
+That’s why they are recommended to people who take warfarin (Coumadin) or a similar anticoagulant.
 Since vitamin K contributes to blood clotting, it has the opposite effect to this medicine.
 This doesn’t mean that those taking warfarin shouldn’t eat vitamin K foods, but they shouldn’t vary their intake of this vitamin as this can affect the effectiveness of warfarin.